w3c/wai-selecting-eval-tools/content/index.md

 The following features describe tools found on the [Web Accessibility Evaluation Tools List](https://www.w3.org/WAI/ER/tools/).
 These can be used as filters to reduce the number of tools shown.

-* **Purpose**<br>
+**Purpose**
-Are you looking for a tool that can do an automated test, or should the tool help you with manual testing or a simulation of the user experience.
+: Are you looking for a tool that can do an automated test, or should the tool help you with manual testing or a simulation of the user experience.

-* **Product to evaluate**<br>
+**Product evaluated**
-Depending on the sort of product you are evaluating (e.g. website, document, application)  you may need a specific tool that can best help you.
+: Depending on the sort of product you are evaluating (e.g. website, document, application)  you may need a specific tool that can best help you.
 Some tools specialize in evaluation of websites, others in documents, desktop applications, mobile applications, etc.

-* **Accessibility checks**<br>
-Sometimes you may want to use a tool for a specific task, like checking color contrast or readability.
-You can filter the list on common issues like color contrast, page structure, text alternatives, forms, etc.

-* **Paid or free**<br>
+**Paid or free**
-Evaluation tools are available under a variety of license types, such as Open Source, Commercial, Enterprise, etc. Some tools are paid, others free.
+: Evaluation tools are available under a variety of license types, such as Open Source, Commercial, Enterprise, etc. Some tools are paid, others free.

-* **Type of Tool**<br>
+**Type of tool**
-Evaluation tools can be plugins (extensions) for authoring tools and web browsers, command line tools, desktop or mobile applications, and online services.
+: Evaluation tools can be plugins (extensions) for authoring tools and web browsers, command line tools, desktop or mobile applications, and online services.
 Different tools may be combined, depending on your design and development process.

-* **Guidelines and standards**<br>
+**Standards**
-Different organizations and governments may require conformance with different accessibility standards, thus different tools support these standards.
+: Different organizations and governments may require conformance with different accessibility standards, thus different tools support these standards.
 The W3C Web Content Accessibility Guidelines (WCAG) is internationally recognized as the standard for web accessibility, and supported by most tools.

-* **Files to evaluate**<br>
+**File type**
-Most evaluation tools check the accessibility of HTML content.
-Some check other web technologies, such as WAI-ARIA, CSS, SVG and PDF.
+: Most evaluation tools check the accessibility of HTML content.
+Some check other web technologies, such as EPUB, WAI-ARIA, CSS, SVG and PDF.

-* **Scope**<br>
+**Scope**
-The scope of what the evaluation tool can automatically test varies depending on the tool.
+: The scope of what the evaluation tool can automatically test varies depending on the tool.
 Some tools check a single page, while others check entire groups of related pages.
 Some can also access password-restricted content.

-* **Operating system**<br>
+**Operating system**
-Some tools only work on specific operating systems like Windows, MacOS, Linux, Android, iOS.
+: Some tools only work on specific operating systems like Windows, MacOS, Linux, Android, iOS.

-* **Browser for plugin**<br>
+**Browser for plugin**
-Sometimes, tools only work in specific browsers like in Chrome, Edge, Safari, Firefox, etc.
+: Sometimes, tools only work in specific browsers like in Chrome, Edge, Safari, Firefox, etc.

-* **Accessibility Statement**<br>
+**Accessibility statement**
-It is important that evaluation tools are accessible so that people with disabilities can use them.
+: It is important that evaluation tools are accessible so that people with disabilities can use them.
 Some vendors provide information on the accessibility of their tool in an accessibility statement.

-* **ACT Rules**<br>
+**ACT Rules**
-Tool vendors can describe if and how their tool(s) support the Accessibility Conformance Testing Rules.
+: Tool vendors can describe if and how their tool(s) support the Accessibility Conformance Testing Rules.
 If there is a report about the implementation of the rules, the details section of the tool in the Web Accessibility Evaluation Tools List will provide a link to the report.
 For more information, read [ACT Rules Implementation in Test Tools and Methodologies](https://www.w3.org/WAI/standards-guidelines/act/implementations/).

-* **Language**<br>
+**Language**
-Evaluation tools support different languages.
+: Evaluation tools support different languages.
 This includes the user interface of the tools, as well as the language of the content they support (for example, for detecting language-related barriers).

-* **Output**<br>
+**Assists by**
-Some web accessibility evaluation tools can (help you) generate a complete accessibility report.
+: Some web accessibility evaluation tools can (help you) generate a complete accessibility report.
 You can filter if you want a tool that can help you:

   * *Generate a report of evaluation results:* Reports are useful to determine the conformance of the criteria that can be automatically and manually checked.
 This may also include an accessibility score.